gguillotte/mdsrd5/mdsrd5.md

 ### Roguish Archetype

-At 3rd level, you choose an archetype (see "Roguish Archetypes") that you emulate in the exercise of your rogue abilities.
+At 3rd level, you choose an archetype (see [Roguish Archetypes](#roguish-archetypes)) that you emulate in the exercise of your rogue abilities.
 Your archetype choice grants you features at 3rd level and then again at 9th, 13th, and 17th level.

 ### Ability Score Improvement